 How can I know how much money my guides/hotels/agents took at the end of the day?

-If you have set up each person who can take money as an agent then you can see this in the Cash Flow reporting as we list each agent separate based on the money they took in.
+If you have set up each person who can make money as an agent then you can see this in the Cash Flow reporting as we list each agent separate based on the money they took in.

 How can I balance the commissions and payments from my agents by the end of the month?